 I’ve been teaching middle school for 12 years.
-I’ve been in an urban school in which 99 percent of students received free lunch for nine of those years.
+I’ve been in an urban school in which 99 percent of students receive free lunch for nine of those years.
 And I’ve tried a lot of classroom management strategies with varying degrees of success.

 Always default to compassion.